What Is Breast Implant Illness? – a Social Media Phenomenon or a Real Condition?

 Breast implant surgery is one of the most popular cosmetic procedures in the world.

-Increased breast size, bigger confidence, improved silhouette are just some of the many advantages of the boob job or breast augmentation.
+Increased breast size and improved silhouette are just some of the many advantages of the boob job or breast augmentation.

 However, lately, we have witnessed the rise of concerns regarding this procedure.
 Many women express their worries about breast implant illness on social media.
 You can read all sorts of claims online, but it’s difficult to determine what’s real or not.
 In this post, we are going to walk you through breast implant illness and provide the answers you’re looking for.